burstack/skyfarms/README.md

 ## Tests

-> Testing and Debugging has to be done on your local machine and after passing test, push to the GIT repository
+> +Testing and Debugging has to be done on your local machine and after passing test, push to the GIT repository

 ## Deployment

-> Deployment to the live server will be executed by one of out team members
+> +Deployment to the live server will be executed by one of out team members

 ***

 ## Contributing Guidelines

 Please read [CONTRIBUTING.md](https://github.com/SkyFarms/skyfarms/blob/master/CODE_OF_CONDUCT.md) for details on how to contribute and the process for submitting pull requests to us.